 The official website of Odisha’s oldest university, Utkal University, was Tuesday hacked for the second time in a week forcing officials to shut down the e-admission process.

 Although it wasn’t clear if the hackers stole any information, the website was defaced and the page showed a group called ‘Pak Cyber Attackers’ to be responsible for the attack.

 Vice Chancellor Ashok Das said his officials deactivated the server after the website was found vandalised.

-- Russian hackers stole US cyber secrets from NSA: Media reports
+- Russian hackers exploited weakness in US cyber defense to steal national secrets

 Utkal University PG Council chairman Ranjan Kumar Bal said that after the attack, the university has decided to conduct offline admissions this year.
 “Instead of logging onto the e-admission website, the candidates have to buy the form from the university.

 Submission of the form, admit card will be issued instantly.
 We have also extended the last date for accepting applications form to June 7 from May 14,” he said.